 NO Christian themes or Bible verses.

-POSTCARDS I ESPECIALLY LIKE
+POSTCARDS I'D ESPECIALLY LIKE TO RECEIVE

 Cards featuring HANDS or EYES